 Gate of All Nations or Palace of All Nations

 This Gate is located in the northwest Persepolis.
-The construction of this palace remained unfinished in the time of Darius and was completed by Xerxes.
+The construction of this palace remained unfinished in the time of Darius but Xerxes completed it.
 The Gate of All Nations is also called the waiting room.
 According to the inscriptions on top of the palace, representatives of various nations first entered this area and waited there with hands full of gifts until getting permission from the head of Ceremonies.
 Afterwards, they entered the Apadana Palace from the south door to present their gifts.

 The Palace of All Nations had 4 columns, of which three columns are now left, as well as this hall had three gates: west, east and south.
 Abstract statues such as large cows or winged cows with human heads are the unique decorations of this palace.

-This is the oldest palace of the complex that was built by Darius the Great and has been a place for the acceptance of different countries’ representatives.
+This is the oldest palace of the complex that Darius the Great built it.
+Also this Palace was a place for the acceptance of different countries’ representatives.
 This means that the ambassadors of different nations entered the palace with special gifts to meet the king of Iran and present their gifts to him.

 This palace has two steps located in the eastern and northern part of the palace.
 The walls of the stairs are decorated with relief and inscriptions that show the usage of the palace well.
 These reliefs show the representatives of 23 countries who are humbly queuing to present their gifts to the Achaemenid king.